openmm/openmm/docs-source/usersguide/application/06_creating_ffs.rst

      ...
     </Patch>

-A multi-residue patch can be used to create new templates that define bonds between specific residues, and allows the atom types in one residue to depend on the identity of the other residue it is bonded to.
+A patch can be applied to multiple templates at once.
 To create a multi-residue patch, added a :code:`residues` attribute to the :code:`<Patch>` tag specifying how many residues that patch covers.
 Then whenever you refer to an atom, prefix its name with the index of the residue it belongs to: